 Yesterday we climbed some hills; today we climb some mountains.
 The first 40 kilometers are pretty flat before we take on the slopes of the Col du Glandon, an epic 21-kilometer climb at 6.9% with the final two kilometers over 10%.
 If you choose the extra climb up the Col de la Croix de Fer, you’re not hallucinating: the town on the other side of the pass really is called Oz, though the road is not paved with yellow brick.
 We’ll end by pedaling up the most famous Col of them all, the Alpe D’Huez.
-At switchback 12 we check into our ideally-situated boutique cycling hotel, where people look at you funny if you’re not wearing spandex.
-Tonight we’re served a home-cooked meal catering especially to hungry cyclists!
+Tonight we’ll have a taste of the Alpine food scene.

 After a breakfast fit for a professional cyclist, we head east.
 These are the roads that make the soreness worth it: one lane of crisp asphalt clinging to the edge of the Romanche Valley, and not a car in sight except for the support van.
 Our first real climb is the Col du Lautaret.
 Then there’s extra credit for anyone who wants to tag the summit of the Galibier.
 What’s another eight kilometers at 7% for some serious bragging rights?
 Descend down the valley towards Briançon, the last town before the Italian border.
 If you have the energy, visit the French fortified town to walk around and stretch your legs as you head to dinner on your own tonight.